Iran's Rouhani misquoted in remarks on Israel: state TV

 An earlier report by Iran’s student news agency ISNA had quoted Rouhani as saying: “The Zionist regime is a wound that has sat on the body of the Muslim world for years and needs to be removed.”

-ISNA later retracted the report, saying some domestic news agencies “including ISNA, had presented Mr. Rouhani as saying the Zionist regime is a wound on the body of the Muslim world that needs to be removed, and this was corrected”.

-The original version of the report had echoed the fiercely anti-Israeli language of outgoing President Mahmoud Ahmadinejad, but was swiftly repudiated by Iranian state media, which said unidentified news agencies had distorted Rouhani’s remarks.
+That version echoed the fiercely anti-Israeli language of outgoing President Mahmoud Ahmadinejad, but was swiftly repudiated by Iranian state media, which said unidentified news agencies had distorted Rouhani’s remarks.

 Press TV then broadcast an excerpt from an exchange between Rouhani and journalists at a rally to mark Iran’s annual Al Qods Day in support of the Palestinians.

-Speaking before the ISNA retraction, Israeli Prime Minister Benjamin Netanyahu said Rouhani’s remarks showed the reputedly moderate Iranian cleric was as hostile to Israel as Ahmadinejad, whose denial of the Holocaust and description of Israel as a “cancerous tumor” prompted international condemnation.
+Israeli Prime Minister Benjamin Netanyahu seized on ISNA’s version of Rouhani’s comments, saying they showed the reputedly moderate Iranian cleric was as hostile to Israel as Ahmadinejad, whose denial of the Holocaust and description of Israel as a “cancerous tumor” prompted international condemnation.

 The United States and its allies suspect Iran of seeking a nuclear weapons capability.
 Tehran says its nuclear program is purely for peaceful purposes, but Israel regards it as a threat to its existence and refuses to rule out military action.